You likely already know that risk is an important consideration when making any investment.

 We’ve put together a list of some of the best beta stocks on the market for investors looking for hefty returns.

 Wondering where to buy the stocks listed in this article?
 Check out Webull!
 Webull is an excellent trading app for beginnings and experienced investors alike.
 They have zero fee trading, and you'll even get a free stock (valued up to $1600) just for signing up!

 Best High Beta Stocks

-Since April of 2020, SVB’s share price has grown more than 251.3% to its highest price in history.
-Investors may want to watch and wait for a drop in price before investing.
-Either way, SVB Financial Group will continue to fund some of the world’s largest tech companies and most exciting startups in Silicon Valley.
+Investors may want to watch and wait for a drop in price before investing, but SVB Financial Group will continue to fund some of the world’s largest tech companies and most exciting startups in Silicon Valley.

 High Beta Tech Stocks